albertoscode/sakila-cis-inspection-scripts/README.md

 # Sakila Sample Database Inspection Scripts for CIS Controls

 This repository contains a collection of scripts to inspect the Sakila sample database based on the CIS Critical Security Controls.
-These scripts are designed to provide a starting point for implementing and assessing various aspects of your database's security configuration.
+These scripts are designed to provide a starting point for implementing and assessing various aspects of the database's security configuration.

 ## Table of Contents